Online Teaching Certificate

 Each course stands alone; you may want to take one class or all three.
-The certificate consists of three courses, totaling nine credit hours, and may be earned in one year.
-All credits may be applied toward a UC Denver master’s degree in Information and Learning Technologies.
+The certificate consists of three courses, totaling 9 credit hours, and may be earned in one year.
 It is recommended to take INTE 5200 first, but it is not required.

 This online course helps educators transition to teaching online.
 Create online learning experiences, activities, assessments, and resources.
 Explore blended learning environments, synchronous and asynchronous instruction, the use of emerging technologies and trends along with accessibility concerns, and effective evaluation of online course design.